 Durable and long-lasting

 Wool fibers can bend up to 20 thousand times before failure.
-Wool garments tend to hold up well and last a long time if they’re properly taken care of.
+Wool garments tend to hold up well and last a long time with proper care.
 You should get 4-5 years of heavy use out of a quality wool sweater.
 A comparable fleece jacket may last a year or two less.

 Having said this, wool can start to pill when exposed to abrasion.
 For more durability, consider choosing wool garments that are blended with synthetics.
 85% wool is more durable than 100% wool.

 A nice wool sweater costs $100-$200.
 A comparable fleece jacket costs $60-$120.
 A wool garment costs 50-100% more than a similar fleece garment.
 Wool is a much more expensive fabric.
 If you’re on a tight budget, you’re better off buying a synthetic or cotton garment.

 The main reason that wool is expensive is that it takes more time and effort to make.
 Wool must be grown.
 It takes around a year for a sheep to grow a full coat of wool.
 Wool production costs are higher as well.
 The wool must be sheared, sorted, cleaned, spun, weaved, and more.
 Each step requires labor.
 Fleece can be produced quickly in a factory.

 Wool can be itchy and uncomfortable to wear